LaxarJS/laxar/docs/manuals/concepts.md

 This does not mean that all widgets must be broadly reusable (e.g. a widget to manage the inventory in a video game would probably not be useful anywhere else), but it means that reuse is supported for those widgets that are.

 While widgets and activities are implemented in JavaScript, pages are written as using JSON in a declarative fashion.
-This reflects that pages do not contain application logic, but merely assemble and and configure a set of widgets.
+This reflects that pages do not contain application logic, but merely assemble and configure a set of widgets.

 ### Layouts